woodruffw/ff2mpv/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+**IMPORTANT: Please check the [Common problems](https://github.com/woodruffw/ff2mpv/wiki/Common-problems) page for debugging tips before submitting an issue.
+Duplicates of any information on that page will be closed.**

 **IMPORTANT: Please fill out every section below.
 Bug reports with missing information will be given a lower priority or closed outright.**